MushroomMaula/fastapi_login/README.md

 ```

 To change the expiration date of the token use the ``expires_delta`` argument of the `create_access_token` method
-with a timedelta.
+with `timedelta`.
 The default is set 15 min.
 Please be aware that setting a long expiry date is not considered a good practice
 as it would allow an attacker with the token to use your application as long as he wants.

 ```python